devkennyy/flextrack/README.md

 # flextrack
-The ultimate companion for achieving your fitness goals

-test commit
+Your AI personal trainer to achieve your fitness goals.